ArixCrest/CV_Project/README.md

 ## Conclusion

 This project represents an exploration into the realm of computer vision and machine learning, with the ultimate goal of building a robust system capable of accurately classifying hand-drawn sketches, thereby addressing the inherent challenges posed by these types of images.# CV_Project

+## How to run

+The Colab file contains all the code for this project simply run from top to bottom.